Loizzus/EnterpriseDockerSetup/README.md

 ### Plex, Sonarr and Jackett (and Download Station)
 I use Plex as my media center, and Sonarr and Jacket for making sure I always have the latest episodes for each of my TV shows.
 This media data is relatively unimportant to me.
 I don't care about backing it up, however I do have a lot of it so it is impractical to store it anywhere but on my NAS.

-These 3 containers therefore need to access the Shared Folder on my Synology NAS.
-For this I used to use SMB protocol (apk add samba-client) but while the speed was adequate I found this to be too unreliable.
-I would from time to time have the containers suddenly loose certain permissions over the mount and couldn't delete files anymore, or sometimes write at all.
-I ended up settling on NFS and it is markedly better for use between Unix systems.
-As it was clearly designed for Linux it solves all these permission issues.
+These 3 containers therefore need to access a Shared Folder on my Synology NAS.
+For this I used to use the SMB protocol (apk add samba-client) but while the speed was adequate I found it to be too unreliable.
+I would from time to time have the containers suddenly loose certain permissions over the mount and could no longer delete files, or sometimes write at all.
+I ended up settling on NFS and it is markedly better for use between Unix systems as it was clearly designed for Linux and solves many of the permission issues.

-To set it up I followed [the instructions from Synology](https://kb.synology.com/en-us/DSM/tutorial/How_to_access_files_on_Synology_NAS_within_the_local_network_NFS) to get the Server side up.
+To set it up I followed [the instructions from Synology](https://kb.synology.com/en-us/DSM/tutorial/How_to_access_files_on_Synology_NAS_within_the_local_network_NFS) for the server side.
 Then I followed [these instructions](https://www.hiroom2.com/2017/08/22/alpinelinux-3-6-nfs-utils-client-en/) to mount the drive in Alpine.
 ```
 1. Install nfs-utils package
 $ sudo apk add nfs-utils